 Students must request the transfer of the SEVIS record (I-20 or DS-2019) before transferring to another institution.
 You must transfer your SEVIS record to maintain your immigration status.
 For more information please click here [link to “Traveling in the U.S./Leaving the U.S.”]

 Transfer Out [link to form]

-Depart the U.S. within your Grace Period
+Depart the United States within your Grace Period

 On Campus: F-1 students in valid status may work a maximum of 20 hours per week on campus during the semester.
-During Spring, Summer, and Winter breaks, students may work up to 40 hours per week.
+During spring, summer and winter breaks, students may work up to 40 hours per week.

 Financial documents must clearly state bank name or logo, account number (partial is acceptable), account holder's name, date of statement, and account balance.
 Date on financial document cannot be more than 90 days ago.